seanmac11741/emchFoundWebsite/README.md

 - [x] Admin page to change pictures
 - [ ] PDF upload and download and storage
 - [ ] Add 2fa for non-google users
+- [ ] Go through this vid for education of Firebase: https://www.youtube.com/watch?v=iWEgpdVSZyg
+- [ ] Lookup firebaseui for web and maybe use for login page